beny23/myblog/content/posts/automatic_dependency_updates.md

 production, overworked live teams often don't get the time to monitor all the deployments and look for signs of things subtly going wrong.

-Automatically updating dependencies might not such a good idea then.
+Automatically updating dependencies might not be such a good idea then.

 # Legacy software